How “free” is Canadian healthcare?

 5. It’ll protect your financial security.

 Have you ever heard people say “health is wealth”?
-Well, it’s true, and not just because a healthier life can lead to a happier life; it’s because bad health depletes your wealth.
+Well, it’s true, and not just because a healthier life can lead to a happier life; it’s also because being in poor health can literally deplete your wealth.

 Factor in your personal situation.
 If you become sick or injured, who will take care of you?
 Will they have to take time off work?
 And if so, how strongly will it affect your household income?
 With healthcare costs steadily on the rise, even a minor ailment can leave a lasting dent on your finances in ways you might not even consider.